brennydoogles/Godot-2D-GameManager/README.md

 #### Game Manager

 ##### AbstractGameManager
 This class is the star of the show.
 AbstractGameManager provides the base functionality for the whole library.
-It currently requires two export vars to be set in order function.
+It currently requires two export vars to be set in to order function.
 These are:
 * Level Container: Node
     * Level Container is the Node that the GameManager will load all new Level scenes into.
 * Menu Container: Node